drivendataorg/cyfi/docs/docs/index.md

 **Sentinel-2 satellite imagery**

-*  Sentinel-2 is a wide-swath, high-resolution, multi-spectral imaging mission, supporting the monitoring of vegetation, soil and water cover, as well as observation of inland waterways and coastal areas.
-The Sentinel-2 Multispectral Instrument (MSI) samples 13 spectral bands: four bands at 10 metres, six bands at 20 metres and three bands at 60 metres spatial resolution.
+*  Sentinel-2 is a wide-swath, high-resolution, multi-spectral imaging mission.
+It supports the monitoring of vegetation, soil and water cover, as well as observation of inland waterways and coastal areas.
+The Sentinel-2 Multispectral Instrument (MSI) samples [13 spectral bands](https://docs.sentinel-hub.com/api/latest/data/sentinel-2-l2a/#available-bands-and-data): four bands at 10 metres, six bands at 20 metres and three bands at 60 metres spatial resolution.
 The mission provides a global coverage of the Earth's land surface every 5 days.
-Sentinel-2 data is accessed through the Planetary Computer
+Sentinel-2 data is accessed through Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a).

 **Land cover map**